Mess Creek Escarpment: Armadillo Formation

 Basaltic lava flows of the 6.3-million-year-old Armadillo Formation are interbedded with air-fall pumice and ash flows of trachytic and comenditic compositions.
 They were highly fluid and mobile at the time of their eruption, as evidenced by their extreme persistence and relatively narrow thicknesses; individual basalt flows of this geological formation are less than 3 m thick.
 The source of these lava flows was probably a cluster of vents further to the north called Sezill Volcano, which may have been active prior to the onset of Armadillo volcanism.
-In contrast, the air-fall pumice and ash flows probably originated from the more than 4 km in diameter Armadillo Peak caldera east of the Mess Creek Escarpment.
+In contrast, the air-fall pumice and ash flows probably originated from the more than 4 km in diameter Armadillo Caldera east of the Mess Creek Escarpment.

 Nido Formation

 The 4.4-million-year-old Nido Formation consists of two stratigraphic units, both of which are exposed along the Mess Creek Escarpment and overlie the Raspberry and Armadillo formations.
-Alkali basalt and minor hawaiite of the Tenchen Member are exposed along the northern segment of the escarpment and comprise lava flows, flow breccia and agglutinate; the lava flows are brown-weathered and columnar-jointed.
+Alkali basalt of the Tenchen Member are exposed along the northern segment of the escarpment and comprise lava flows, flow breccia and agglutinate; the lava flows are brown-weathered and columnar-jointed.
 The Tenchen Member was erupted from at least three major volcanoes and several smaller satellitic centres, which have been either buried under younger volcanic deposits or destroyed by erosion.
-Alkali basalt and minor hawaiite of the Kounugu Member are exposed along the southern segment of the Mess Creek Escarpment and are in the form of lava flows, flow breccia and agglutinate.
+Alkali basalt of the Kounugu Member are exposed along the southern segment of the Mess Creek Escarpment and are in the form of lava flows, flow breccia and agglutinate.
 The Kounugu Member was erupted from at least four volcanoes which have also been deeply eroded and extensively buried under younger volcanic rocks.